 Before you enter into a meeting room, clarify in your mind what your role in that meeting will be.
 A mentor of mine once so funnily said that ‘most people go into a meeting as they go to the toilet.’
 Meaning that people went in with an empty mind, without an agenda and not prepared.
 That shouldn‘t be you.

 If you want to contribute, contribute fully.
 Don‘t just sit there passively and warm a seat.
 But this doesn’t mean that you have to dominate every meeting.
 If you are one of the senior people who is excellent at observing the room and getting to the core of the problem as well as summarising the meeting, making recommendations, and allocating action points at the end of the meeting, that’s fair enough.
 Just be clear with yourself what your role is.

 The game is won in the mind and in the morning.
 Use your mornings wisely.
 Set clear intentions of what you want to achieve on a specific day.
 Simply letting the day roll over you and dictate what you do once you enter the office is simply not good enough.
 If you need inspiration for your morning routine, I’ve got many suggestions for you here.

 Adopting this intentional approach to designing your days will not make you the office outcast.
 On the contrary, you will most likely become more respected because you have set strong and healthy boundaries that support better results for you and the team.

 With a more mindful and conscious way of living, you will also find it much easier to take care of yourself during the day.
 Eating the right foods, taking a break, drinking more water, etc., are things that you will now far more easily be able to integrate into your day than before.

-I hope these points will help you to be able and ready to gently change your approach so you can stop talking about work-life balance and start experiencing it.
+I hope these points help you to organise yourself more effectively so you can stop talking about work-life balance and start experiencing it.